Those magnificent links

 o

-links can be deliberately disguised to mislead for commercial
+links can be deliberately disguised to mislead for

-gain and to hide viruses.
+commercial gain and to hide viruses.

 o

-links not updated after the destination site has been restructured,
+links not updated after the destination site has been

-resulting in not found messages,
+restructured, resulting in not found messages.

-experience has shown that it is large
+Experience has shown that it is large public

-public organisations and councils that regularly re-structure their
+organisations and councils that regularly re-structure their

-select the back button or
+select the back button to go back to the previous

-go to... about this website
+home or go to... about